Sean Rosenthal

 Sean Michael Rosenthal (born June 19, 1980) is an American beach volleyball player, playing as a defender.
 He is best known for his high leaping ability, which has earned him the nickname of "Superman".
 Rosenthal has an entourage called "Rosie's Raiders", which is composed of close friends of his who enjoy going to his various tournaments to support him.
 He and his former partner, Jake Gibb, represented the United States at the 2008 Olympic Games and 2012 Olympic Games in beach volleyball.

 Personal life

 Sean Rosenthal was born in Torrance, California.
 He was raised by his mother, Laura Hurlburt.
 He attended Redondo Union High School.
-Rosenthal is married to Kayce Matthess and has three children with her.
+Rosenthal was married to Kayce Matthess and has three children with her.

 Professional career

 At the age of 16, he made his professional debut in the AVP.
 Sean's partner in his first season was Dale Smith.
 He has gone on to pair up with players like Jake Gibb and Phil Dalhausser.
 Some of his professional accomplishments include 11 tour victories in the AVP, Best Server in the AVP in 2002, Best Defensive Player in the AVP in 2007, and participation in the 2008 and 2012 Olympics.